Look no further as Tanaka has got your back with its TCS51EAP gasoline chainsaw.

 - No other major issues.

-What Do You Get with Tanaka TCS51EAP Chainsaw?
+What Do You Get with Tanaka TCS51EAP Chainsaw in 2024?

 The package includes the tool without any assembly.
 All extra peripherals and accessories include an extra ranch, 16” and 18” bar and chain, and a user manual.